-People pleasing can feel like kindness, but it often comes with a cost: burnout, emotional exhaustion, and a loss of connection to your own needs.
-In therapy, you can learn how to set boundaries, protect your energy, and stay in relationships without constantly leaving yourself behind.
+People pleasing can feel like kindness, but it often comes with a cost: burnout, emotional exhaustion, self-abandonment, and a loss of connection to your own needs.
+In therapy, you can learn how to set healthy boundaries, protect your energy, and stay in relationships without constantly leaving yourself behind.

-• Apologize for things that are not your fault
+- Apologizing for things that are not your fault

-• Feel guilty when you set even a small boundary
+- Feeling guilty when you set even a small boundary

-How People Pleasing Leads to Burnout
+How People Pleasing Leads to Burnout and Resentment

 When you chronically put others first, you end up spending your emotional energy on everyone else’s needs and squeezing your own needs into whatever time or space is left.
 Often, there is not much left at all.